NREL/HPC/docs/Documentation/Development/Build_Tools/spack.md

 ```

-Similarly, we can add the HPE provided Mpis (Cray-Mpich) by editing the `packages.yaml` file and adding the following
+Similarly, we can add the HPE provided MPIs (Cray-MPICH) by editing the `packages.yaml` file and adding the following:

 ```
 cray-mpich: